fodela/Data-Structure-and-Algorithm/lessons.md

 ### Removing an element from the head of a singly linked list

 - Point the head to the second node and remove it.

+### Removing an element from a singly linked list

+- We cannot easily delete the last node of a singly linked list
+- Even if we maintain a tail reference directly to the last node of the list, we must be able to access the node before the last node in order to remove the last node.
+- But we cannot reach the node before the tail by following next links from tail
+- If we want to support such an operation efficiently, we will need to make our list doubly linked